-Cherry and Black Grape Jam in the Crockpot
+Cherry and Black Grape Jam Crockpot Recipe

-So we had a bag of cherries and a bag of black grapes that my toddler insisted on purchasing from the grocery store that was still sitting in the refrigerator half eaten.
+So we had a bag of cherries and a bag of black grapes that my toddler insisted on purchasing from the grocery store that was still sitting in the refrigerator half-eaten.
 He definitely would have killed those cherries much sooner, except that he has to stay in the kitchen to eat them because they are so messy.

 So here we were.
 I could either throw them away because they weren't getting eaten or use them somehow.
 I really hate to waste perfectly good food, so I made jam instead.
-What's great about making jam is that I can turn it into something yummy I can enjoy anytime I want without having to worry about it going bad, because I can process it in jars and store it in the basement for a rainy day.
+What's great about making jam is that I can turn it into something yummy I can enjoy anytime I want without having to worry about it going bad because I can process it in jars and store it in the basement for a rainy day.

 Don't get me wrong.
-I love cherries and grapes, but grapes aren't my favorite and cherries are so stinking messy.
-Carrying a baby around all the time, I also have to worry about him getting the pits, or wanting to share mine and staining all of his clothes.
-This way, I was able to create a delicious, controllable food item that could be preserved indefinitely and I didn't have to worry about the huge mess they were going to make on my carpet or on my kids' clothes.
+I love cherries and grapes, but grapes aren't my favorite, and cherries are so stinking messy.
+Carrying a baby around all the time, I also have to worry about him getting the pits or wanting to share mine and staining all of his clothes.
+This way, I was able to create a delicious, controllable food item that could be preserved indefinitely, and I didn't have to worry about the huge mess they were going to make on my carpet or on my kids' clothes.
 Win-win for me!

-So if it looks like I got shafted on cherries and grapes at the store, I'm just using what was left in the fridge to make something yummy.
+So, if it looks like I got shafted on cherries and grapes at the store, I'm just using what was left in the fridge to make something yummy.
 Let me show you how I did it!

 - 3 cups cherries, pitted